This translation has been provided by Google Translate. Translation disclaimer

 This charge relates to provision of a facility within your block, which is usually managed by our mechanical and electrical team, for example the provision of CCTV, door entry phone, TV aerial or fire safety equipment.
 The cost of providing this service would have been calculated by dividing the cost of the installation by its life expectancy.
 If you were a former Circle resident you would previously have seen the item charged in the description but now this shows under the one service charge cost.

 Provision of Other Equipment

 This charge relates to the provision of equipment which would have been calculated by dividing the cost of the installation by its life expectancy.
-This could item such as salt bins and equipment in drying areas and also covers the maintenance of the equipment.
+This could include items such as salt bins and equipment in drying areas and also covers the maintenance of the equipment.
 If you were a former Circle resident you would previously have seen the item charged in the description but this now shows under the one service charge cost.